joelparkerhenderson/issues/README.md

  * Any request by a stakeholder for a postmortem, or review, or mitigation.

 ## Blameless postmortems

 Blameless postmortems focus on the incident's symptoms, causes, and treatments, rather than focus on blaming a person or a group of people.

 Blameless postmortems start by affirming that everyone has good intentions, and does their best they can at the time, with the information they have at the time.

-# Posts about issues, incidents, postmortems, etc.
+## Posts about issues, incidents, postmortems, and more

 * [Post-Mortem Meeting Template and Tips by Brett Harned at TeamGannt on 2017-09-05](https://www.teamgantt.com/blog/post-mortem-meeting-template-and-tips)